 What you need (makes several)

-- 1 cup bird seeds or peanuts
+- 1 cup of bird seeds

-- Half a pack of lard
+- Half a pack of lard or suet

 - Pine cones (optional)